Build a Reference Image with Yocto Project/OpenEmbedded

 Operating System and Build Dependencies

-Yocto Project Release 5.0 is officialy supported by the Yocto Project.
+Yocto Project Release 5.0 is officially supported by the Yocto Project.
 The following Linux distributions are supported and you must use one of them on your development PC to build our BSPs:

 You must install the required Yocto build dependencies on your host PC:

-Make sure to follow only the steps on the Yocto Mega Manual to install the build dependencies.
+Follow only the steps in the Yocto Mega Manual to install the build dependencies.
 Do not go any further into the environment setup.

 Virtual Machines, Containers and Cloud Builds